hmm5/VariousDanmakuScripts/README.md

 TwitchChatLive.lua is for mpv to play IRCDumped file.

 If youtube-dl is installed, simply typing in mpv "twitch url", will load up the IRCdump + TwitchChatLive.lua.
-In order to get TwitchChatLive.lua to work, you need to change the location in TwitchChatLive.lua
+In order to get TwitchChatLive.lua to work, you need to change the location of IRCDump.py in TwitchChatLive.lua

 twitch-chat.lua is for playing twitch VOD recorded chat with mpv